ekramasif/Predict_the_Diabetes/README.md

 # Training an Artificial Neural Network with this dataset and Predicting the Diabetes. [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/ekramasif/Predict_the_Diabetes/blob/main/LICENSE)

+## About Dataset:
+This dataset is originally from the National Institute of Diabetes and Digestive and Kidney Diseases.
+The objective of the dataset is to diagnostically predict whether or not a patient has diabetes, based on certain diagnostic measurements included in the dataset.
+Several constraints were placed on the selection of these instances from a larger database.
+In particular, all patients here are females at least 21 years old of Pima Indian heritage.

 ## Training/Validation Split:
 #### I use to 'Randomly' select 80% data for Training and 20% data for Validation/Test purposes.
 Those 80-20% split should come uniformly from each of the TARGET types, meaning I was choosing exactly 40-10% data from TARGET = 0 and the other 40-10% from TARGET = 1 (but randomly within each target).